 Stainless steel pans are widely considered some of the best pieces of cookware you can buy, both by professional chefs and home cooks.
 Lightweight, sturdy, and incredibly durable, they tackle everything from steaks to stir-fries with ease.
-This is because they’re made from stainless steel (obviously), a strong, virtually rust-proof metal, as well as highly conductive metals like aluminum and aluminum alloy.
+This is because they’re made from a combination of stainless steel (obviously), a strong, virtually rust-proof metal, as well as highly conductive metals like aluminum and aluminum alloy.

 Understanding Stainless Steel Pans